nvim-lua/completion-nvim/README.md

 - Asynchronous completion using `libuv` api.
 - Automatically open hover windows when popupmenu is available.
 - Automatically open signature help if it's available.
-- Snippets integration with UltiSnips.
+- Snippets integration with UltiSnips and Neosnippet.

 ## Demo